Last updated on March 12, 2026

 Oracle of Mul Daya has a slight edge over other cards that allow you to play extra lands thanks to its other two abilities.
 The ability to play lands off the top of your library allows you to skip past dead draws and hopefully get answers more quickly.

-Overall it lets you play two lands a turn with it and make your draws much more consistent.
+Overall it lets you play two lands a turn and makes your draws much more consistent.

 #6.
 Growing Rites of Itlimoc / Itlimoc, Cradle of the Sun